mathk/mfxstm32l152/documentation/mfx.md

 ## SHUNT REGISTER:

 There is 5 shunt register in other to configure the ohm for each one of them.
+Size is u16.

    * SHUNT0_MSB  0x82
    * SHUNT0_LSB  0x83
    * SHUNT1_MSB  0x84